Controversial new look for Hong Kong’s iconic trams

 The futuristic double-decker trams are both electric and driverless.

-Dating back to 1901, Hong Kong’s rattling double-decker trams are as integral to the city as a steaming hot bowl of wonton noodles or some barbecued pork from your favourite ‘hole in the wall’ eatery.
+Hong Kong’s rattling double-decker trams are as integral to the city as a steaming hot bowl of wonton noodles or some barbecued pork from your favourite ‘hole in the wall’ eatery (hint: when it comes to char siu, the ET team are fans of Joy Hing at Wan Chai).

-But this new design brings those trams thundering into the 21st century, and it’s as radical on the outside as it is inside.
+It could be this controversial new design, proposed to give the ding dings a modern 21st century make-over – and it’s as radical on the outside as it is inside.

 The futuristic 'Island' concept for Hong Kong's trams.